 Freshman Summer Institute is a three-day intensive leadership program for incoming ODU freshmen held during the summer.
 FSI builds on the leadership skills of our new students and provides them with a jump-start to becoming acclimated to campus.
 The students participate in meals with faculty, staff and current leaders, a hands-on service project and many leadership experiences.

 The Emerging Monarchs phase of the Comprehensive Leadership Program focuses on the self and transitions into leadership within the community and student organizations.
 The program includes workshops, various co-curricular activities, an overnight retreat, and an online forum.
-Topics addressed in the program include:

 Old Dominion University values the impact that Monarchs can have on the community - both on-campus and off-campus.
 Students connect with service and volunteer opportunities in many ways.
 The Center for Service and Civic Engagement is a great place to start - their great relationships with many agencies in Hampton Roads makes them a useful tool when trying to connect with a service event.

 Freshman Service Experience is an optional pre-Week of Welcome event that introduces incoming freshmen to the Monarch Spirit of Service & Civic Engagement.
 Students move into their housing assignment one day early and spend the next day learning about the importance of service and giving back by volunteering a couple of hours at a local non-profit.

 The Alternative Breaks program provides students with opportunities to spend their spring break or a long weekend providing service to others outside of our local community.
 Through this program, students are given a unique opportunity to travel and immerse themselves in a community to gain perspective on societal issues that would be difficult to replicate on campus.
 While completing short-term service projects students will be able to experience and reflect on issues such as poverty, the environment, homelessness, literacy, and animal rescue/rights.